 Most of these cases are low-level felonies.
 Examples I have seen often involve merchants- attempting to use a real receipt to fraudulently return an item retrieve from a store shelf, attempting to pick up an online purchase twice, attempting to reuse a Coinstar receipt, etc. I've also sale of an item that was not legally owned and creation and attempted use of checks drawn on fraudulent accounts charged as OPFP.

-Because these are low-level felonies, a defendant with no prior criminal history might hope to be expected into a diversion program, or allowed a plea bargain guilty plea to a misdemeanor, an outcome with less drastic life-changing consequences.
+Because these are low-level felonies, a defendant with no prior criminal history might hope to be accepted into a diversion program, or allowed a plea bargain guilty plea to a misdemeanor, an outcome with less drastic life-changing consequences.
 However, as with all felonies, defendants with prior felony convictions and Class 1 misdemeanors should expect more serious consequences, including the possibility of an active prison sentence.
-In those cases, a favorable plea bargain is not likely absent serious deficiencies with the prosecution's case or some outstanding mitigation.
+In those cases, a favorable plea bargain may be difficult to obtain absent serious deficiencies with the prosecution's case or some outstanding mitigation.